Caring for our people

-When we selected the motto “Ski the Change,” we pledged to be a force for good.
+Being a Certified B Corp is about so much more than a focus on environmental stewardship.
+We pledge to be a force for good for all.
 We adopted a business philosophy aimed at benefiting our employees, our visitors, and our community through social responsibility, environmental sensitivity, and economic sustainability.

 We believe that we must be part of the solution when it comes to race equity and social justice and that the best way to have a positive impact is to act.
 While the world needs change on a global scale, we believe that beginning locally in our own businesses, communities, and homes is the best way to generate that change.